sage-code/maj/nouns.md

 * maqo Kania = male dog
 * fimo Kania = female dog

-Note: in this case, since the adjective is the defining nature of the noun it is placed before the noun.
-In general the adjective is placed after the noun:
+**adjective:**

+In maj you can use an adjective before or after the noun to describe some of its defomotove properties:

+* la niso Kania es mia = this nice dog is mine
 * la Kania es niso = this dog is nice
-* la Kania es nito = this dog is clean

 **implicit gender**